 - 1 This plan sets out the audit and inspection work that we propose to undertake for the 2008/09 financial year.
 The plan is based on the Audit Commission's risk-based approach to audit planning and the requirements of moving towards Comprehensive Area Assessment (CAA).
-It reflects: - audit and inspection work specified by the Audit Commission for 2008/09; - current national risks relevant to your local circumstances; and - your local risks and improvement priorities. - 2 As a result of local government reorganisation (LGR) in Durham, 2008/09 will be the final year of operation of District of Easington Council.
-Our work has been tailored to reflect this position. - 3 For 2008/09, the role of Relationship Manager has been replaced by the post of Comprehensive Area Assessment Lead (CAAL).
+It reflects: - audit and inspection work specified by the Audit Commission for 2008/09; - current national risks relevant to your local circumstances; and - your local risks and challenges. - 2 As a result of local government reorganisation (LGR) in County Durham, 2008/09 will be the final year of operation of Sedgefield Borough Council.
+Our proposed work detailed within this plan has been tailored to reflect this position. - 3 During 2008/09, the role of Relationship Manager will be replaced by the post of Comprehensive Area Assessment Lead (CAAL).
 The CAAL will provide the focal point for the Commission's work in your local area, lead the Comprehensive Area Assessment (CAA) process, and ensure that the combined inspection programme across all inspectorates is tailored to the level and nature of risk for the area and its constituent public bodies.
 The Commission has become the statutory gatekeeper of all inspection activity involving local authorities. - 4 As we have not yet completed our audit for 2007/08, the audit planning process for 2008/09, including the risk assessment, will continue as the year progresses, and the information and fees in this plan will be kept under review and updated as necessary.